UAE signs cooperation agreement with Norwegian Refugee Council to provide assistance to refugees in East Africa - www.lokmattimes.com

 UAE signs cooperation agreement with Norwegian Refugee Council to provide assistance to refugees in East Africa

-Abu Dhabi [UAE], December 28 (ANI/WAM): The UAE International Aid Agency has signed a cooperation agreement with the Norwegian Refugee Council to provide assistance to refugees in East Africa, with the aim of expanding the scope of humanitarian aid delivered to populations in countries affected by conflicts and supporting host communities for refugees in Ethiopia, Uganda, and other countries in the region.
+Abu Dhabi [UAE], December 30 (ANI/WAM): The UAE International Aid Agency has signed a cooperation agreement with the Norwegian Refugee Council to provide assistance to refugees in East Africa, with the aim of expanding the scope of humanitarian aid delivered to populations in countries affected by conflicts, and supporting host communities for refugees in Ethiopia, Uganda, and other countries in the region.

 In the presence of Fatema Khamis Salem Khalfan Al Mazrouei, UAE Ambassador to Norway, the agreement was signed by Rashid Salem Al Shamsi, Executive Director of Logistics Support at the UAE Aid Agency, and Jan Egeland, Secretary General of the Norwegian Refugee Council.